 Savoy Youth Theatre

-The Savoy Youth Theatre have been running for over twelve years and are an inclusive arts group whose aim is to give young people a voice in their community and also offer the best in arts and theatre training.
-If you would like to find out more about how you can become involved in the Savoy Youth Theatre email at firstname.lastname@example.org or find them on Facebook.
+The Savoy Youth Theatre has been running for over twelve years and are an inclusive arts group whose aim is to give young people a voice in their community and also offer the best in arts and theatre training.
+If you would like to find out more about how you can become involved in the Savoy Youth Theatre email firstname.lastname@example.org or find them on Facebook.

 Chez is a theatre maker, circus artist and community practitioner using music and story to connect people.
 She is also an independent musician performing both self-penned and traditional folk songs.
 She believes in the power of sharing stories to anchor, learn from, and process our human existence.
 Taking a multi-disciplinary approach, from theatre to dance, clown to music, written word to improvisation, Chez responds to people, environment, nature, holding groups in a playful way to access the more serious topics and emotions in life; honouring and being inspired by what is happening in the moment.